tadigotla/workshop/Log.md

 1. Creating a Web Application using maven archetypes.
 ### Day 10:
 1. Modifying the HelloWorld servlet to read and return data from Excel as JSON
+1. Recap
+1. Introducing QueryString and reading input with Request Parameters
 1. Can the servlet be tested?
-1. Recap
 ### List of Commands executed so far:
 1. `javac MyProgram.java`
 2. `java MyProgram`